arwes/arwes/docs/animation/animation-system.md

 the component elements.
 The actual animation functionalities are up to the component to implement.

-## `Secuence`
+## `Stream`

-The `Secuence` virtual component can be used to handle serial flow changes in a list of nodes.
+The `Stream` virtual component can be used to handle multiple flow changes in a list of nodes.
 The nodes do not necessarily have to be direct children.

 This component behaves the same way as the `Energy` component.

-By default, when the `Secuence` enters in the flow, its children nodes will [stagger](https://css-tricks.com/staggering-animations/) in the animation.
+By default, when the `Stream` enters in the flow, its children nodes will [stagger](https://css-tricks.com/staggering-animations/) in the animation.
 For example, if the `duration.stagger = 50`, the first node will transition to `entering` at `0ms`, the second at `50ms`, the third at `100ms`, and so on.